Custom Shed Builders Across North Coast & Surrounding Areas

 Visit store page94 Bruxner Highway South Lismore NSW, 2480

-Property owners along the North Coast come to us because they want a build that's properly matched to the conditions and constructed right from the ground up.
-We handle thorough site preparation, lay a solid slab, manufacture each structure to spec in our Australian facilities, and have licensed installers complete the build.
+Property owners along the North Coast come to Fair Dinkum Builds because they want a build that's properly matched to the conditions and constructed right from the ground up.
+Your local Fair Dinkum Builds team is a one-stop shop, so you choose how much of the project they take on.
+That might be supplying just the kit, handling the slab and site prep, organising trades and installation, or the full job from quote through to handover.
+Each Fair Dinkum Builds shed is manufactured to spec in Australian facilities, with the licensed teams attached to your local franchise handling installation.
 Many North Coast blocks have slope to deal with, particularly through the hinterland and rural areas.
-Our team builds on sloping sites regularly, and our guide on how to build a shed on sloped ground walks through what's involved.
+Your local team builds on sloping sites regularly, and our guide on how to build a shed on sloped ground walks through what's involved.

 Coastal salt air and high humidity put constant pressure on building materials, which is why every shed we build is constructed from Australian steel chosen for its strength and corrosion resistance.
 Our sheds are engineered to hold up against those conditions and meet all relevant Australian Standards for structural performance.